dhamaniasad/cytev2/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/cataddict42.svg?style=social&label=%20%40CatAddict42)](https://twitter.com/cataddict42)

+🚧 Work in progress - this is beta software, use with care

 A background screen recorder for easy history search.
 If you choose to supply an OpenAI key, it can act as a knowledge base.
 Be aware that transcriptions will then be sent to OpenAI when you chat.